betheden/hebrew-grammar/content/participle_passive.rst

   to-do to-them judgment **written**
   They will execute the judgment **that is written**

-The following example shows a passive participle functioning as a predicate adjective.
+The following example shows a passive participle functioning as a predicative adjective.

 .. csv-table:: Example: EXO 5:16